lightly-io/workshop-sustainable-productivity/README.md

 - meaningful, challenging tasks
 - create a distraction-free environment (digital, physical and mental)
 - it’s worth spending time to increase ability to stay calm and focus.
-- … present-state awareness training (i.e. meditation) is the best method for this that I'm aware of.
+- … present-state awareness training (i.e. meditation) is the best method for this ... that I'm aware of.

 ### Stress

 - Stress is good – up until a point.
 See the Yerkes-Dodson law: ∩
 - Many of us spend work hours being more stressed than we should be.
 Too stressed → low focus, low creativity, low concentration and physical health
-- Stress is caused by workloads, lack of feedback loops, troublesome relationships, and no balance between responsibility and authority, not knowing priorities.
+- Stress is not necessarily caused by high workloads, but rather by lack of feedback loops, complicated relationships, no balance between responsibility and authority, and lack of recovery time.
 - Our reactions to stress is result of evolution.
-Was super good in stoneage for physical threats.
+It was super good in stoneage for physical threats.
 Distractions might be life-threatening. ”Threats” / ”danger” is intellectual now.
 We don't need faster heart beats.
 - We have lots of methods to increase stress: caffeine, notifications, angry customers, mission statements, etc.
-- … but we need more methods to lower stress.
-- … or, just spend more time on the ones we already know.
+- We also have a lot of methods for decreasing stress: workouts, taking walks, meditation, talking to friends.
+- So why do we still have the problem with burnouts?

+### Issues of mental health
+- We still see mental illness as something that the individual causes.
+- And thus should be able to fix themselves.
+- Therefore, A: they fail to fix it.
+- Therefore, B: they don't want to talk about it.
+- Ergo, they don't get well and we have burnouts.
+- (this is a super simplistic explanation, but I think these are the key things we need to fix in order to get to the root of burnouts.)

 ### Meditation